What is chlamydia?

 How is chlamydia spread?

-Chlamydia is easily spread through any sexual activity including anal, vaginal and oral sex.
+Chlamydia is easily spread through any sexual activity including anal, vaginal and oral sex with someone who has the infection.
 Infection of the eye can occur if you touch your own or another person’s genitals and then touch your eye without washing your hands.

 When should I have a chlamydia test?